 Concerningly, the proportion of multidrug-resistant isolates rose from 12.3 percent in 2009 to 22.3 percent in 2018.
 This increase was specifically driven by a rise in fluroquinolone resistance in isolates that infect humans.
 Additionally, isolates belonging to poultry-associated lineages harbored the most AMR elements.

 Therefore, the researchers caution that increasing campylobacteriosis cases attributed to poultry could increase AMR in human infections.
-The association of AMR with C. jejuni and C. coli isolates from poultry suggests that even in high-income countries such as the U.S., where AMR is perceived more stable, reducing infection from poultry will have a major impact in AMR mitigation.
+The association of AMR with C. jejuni and C. coli isolates from poultry suggests that even in high-income countries such as the U.S., where AMR is perceived to be more stable, reducing infection from poultry will have a major impact in AMR mitigation.